Why prompting matters

 A vague prompt like "knight" might give you anything.
 A specific prompt like "pixel art knight, silver armor, side view, attack pose, 32x32, limited palette" gives you exactly what your game needs.

-This guide covers the techniques that consistently produce better results from any AI sprite generator.
+This guide covers the techniques that consistently produce better results — we'll use Sprite AI (sprite-ai.art) for examples, but the principles apply to any AI sprite generator.

 Prompt structure that works